Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Agrifood yield prediction}

-Crop yield is the economically valuable fraction of AGB that accumulates during a growth cycle \cite{hay1995harvest}.
-The yield is determined by the interaction among crop genetics (G), environmental conditions (E), and manual management practices (M) - (G x E x M), which are highly variable in both temporal and spatial dimensions \cite{ray2015climate}.
-Accurately predicting crop yield is a crucial and challenging task in precision agriculture, especially given the rapidly increasing global population and the frequency of extreme weather events.
-Efficient and accurate yield prediction is critical for developing food policies and ensuring the security of food supply \cite{alexandratos2012world,lobell2014greater}.
-Furthermore, government, dealers, and farmers can use the predictions to make strategic decisions \cite{macdonald1980global}.
+Agrifood yield prediction is a crucial and challenging task in precision agriculture.
+Typical crop yield prediction refers to the estimation of future productions based on historical data.
+Given the rapidly increasing global population and the frequency of extreme weather events, efficient and accurate yield prediction is critical for developing food policies and ensuring the security of food supply \cite{alexandratos2012world,lobell2014greater}.
+Correspondingly, government, dealers, and farmers can also make strategic decisions based on the prediction results \cite{macdonald1980global}.
+Table~\ref{yielddata} lists the existing available yield prediction datasets and their main characteristics.

-Current mainstream methods for predicting spatial crop yields can be categorized into two groups: crop simulation models based on growth processes, and statistical ML models \cite{maimaitijiang2020soybean}.
+Current mainstream methods for predicting spatial crop yields can be categorized into two groups: crop simulation models based on growth processes, and statistical ML models.
 Physical crop models are developed to estimate yield by simulating crop growth and environmental effects such as crop density, light use efficiency, soil nutrient content, and water balance, based on crop growth processes and physiological characteristics \cite{zhang2019california}.
 Although physical crop models are well-suited to quantify potential yields, they require large amounts of field data related to biotic and abiotic factors for model calibration.
 As a result, they lack the ability to provide large-scale estimates of actual yields \cite{kastens2005image,sakamoto2013modis}.
 Statistical ML models do not simulate the biophysical processes of crops but instead, predict yields by establishing a mapping between yield-related factors and historical yield records.
 This approach allows yield predictions without relying on complex crop growth parameters \cite{wang2020combining}.
-The general flow chart of statistical ML-based yield prediction has been shown in Figure \ref{yieldprediction}.
+The key components of statistical ML-based yield prediction have been shown in Fig. \ref{yieldprediction}.
 Additionally, biophysical indicators that reflect crop growth, such as AGB or net primary productivity (NPP), also can be incorporated as the model input \cite{doraiswamy2004crop,doraiswamy2005application}.